 For the purposes of this program, a "rare pediatric disease" is a (a) serious or life-threatening disease in which the serious or life-threatening manifestations primarily affect individuals aged from birth to 18 years, including age groups often called neonates, infants, children, and adolescents; and (b) rare disease or conditions within the meaning of the Orphan Drug Act.
 The FDA has granted Rare Pediatric Disease designation to SGT-001.
-The FDA may determine, however, that a BLA for SGT-001 or our other product candidates does not meet the eligibility criteria for a priority review voucher upon approval.
-Moreover, even if one or more of our product candidates does satisfy those criteria, the product candidate will need to be designated as a drug for a rare pediatric disease before September 30, 2020, and licensed before September 30, 2022, in order to be granted a rare disease priority review voucher.
+The FDA may determine, however, that a BLA for SGT-001, SGT-003 or our other product candidates does not meet the eligibility criteria for a priority review voucher upon approval.